carly-ga/jsd-final-project/README.md

 # jsd-final-project

-Email List Generator!

-Abstract:

-A webpage that generates...
+Bulletproof Lists!

-1) Simple, semantically correct HTML lists, with inline styling that works across major email and webmail clients:
+Generate simple, semantically correct HTML lists that render beautifully across major email and webmail clients.
-	-Apple Mail macOS, Apple Mail iOS
-	-Gmail: Safari, Firefox, Chrome, Explorer
-	-Yahoo!
-Mail: Safari, Firefox, Chrome, Explorer
-	-AOL Mail: Safari, Firefox, Chrome, Explorer
-	-Outlook.com: Safari, Firefox, Chrome, Explorer
-	-Outlook 2007, 2010, 2013, 2016: Explorer

-2) A Microsoft conditional comment that the user needs to include in their email head tag, to make the styles work in the Outlook desktop clients listed above.

-Needs Statement:
+Why?
 Because not all email clients render bulleted lists the same way, many email coders resort to simulating bullets with tables or symbols.
-However, these solutions are less accessible than semantically correct lists.
+But these solutions are less accessible than semantically correct lists.

 Inspired by Paul Airy & Campaign Monitor